trekcc-ops/gemp-stccg/README.md

 # Hosting

-GEMP includes tools for hosting within [Docker](https://docker-curriculum.com/), which makes setting up a local host a breeze (assuming the maintainers have kept the database scripts up-to-date).
+Velara is meant to be hosted within [Docker](hhttps://www.docker.com/), which makes setting up a local host a breeze.
 See the readme in the [/docker](/gemp-module/docker) subfolder for more advanced details and instructions on the organization.

 # Editing and Contributing

-Several GEMP editors recommend editing the code in [IntelliJ IDEA](https://www.jetbrains.com/idea/), but you should be able to use any Java IDE.
+Several Velara editors recommend editing the code in [IntelliJ IDEA](https://www.jetbrains.com/idea/), but you should be able to use any Java IDE.